orix-software/orix-software.github.io/docs/kernel/primitives/xscroh.md

 # XSCROH (Scrollup text mode)

-scroll all lines from bottom to the top
+Scroll all lines from bottom to the top

 # Examples